speedcubingmadrid/speedcubingmadrid.org/README.md

 Locally, the configuration is available in `config/database.yml`, and the website expects to be able to use the user `speedcubingmadrid` with the password `fas`.
 It must be created in PostgreSQL and given the rights to create databases.

 Once done, the database is initialized via `bin/rails db:setup`.
+You would also need to run `bin/rake db:reset` to set up test database and then `bin/rake assets:precompile` to compile some assets needed for tests to run.

 Use `bin/rails s` to launch the server.
 To use it together with the WCA website server running locally, use `bin/rails s -p 1234` instead.